dg-ganesh/dg-ganesh/README.md

-# Hi, I'm Ganesh DG
+# Hi, I am Ganesh DG

 I enjoy building practical Python utilities, automation tools, and AI-powered applications.
+I recently developed a strong interest in open-source vibe coding projects and enjoy exploring how AI can help turn ideas into useful software.

+While my projects may be modest in scope compared to many open-source developers, my goal is simple: build tools that solve real problems for everyday users.
+After spending much of my career delivering technology solutions for large enterprises, I'm excited to create software that anyone can use and benefit from.

 ## Current Projects